vornne/pw_module_system/name_server/README.txt

 $ mysql --user=pw_name_server --password=mcn345N2iH
 mysql> SOURCE create_database.sql;

-And then optionally, load the example data:
+And then you can add some data based on the examples, editing the test_values.sql file according to your needs first:

 mysql> SOURCE test_values.sql;

-Or add your data by hand: for example, to add and name some warband servers:
+Or input the data by hand: for example, to add and name some warband servers:

 mysql> INSERT INTO warband_servers (name, password) VALUES ("My server", SHA1("MyPassword"));
 mysql> INSERT INTO warband_servers (name, password) VALUES ("Other server", SHA1("OtherPassword"));